Early Childhood Council Information and FAQ

 Early Childhood Councils should:

-• work to expand and deepen civic engagement with policymakers, business leaders, educators, healthcare providers, and parents on children's issues identified in their communities
+• Work to expand and deepen civic engagement with policymakers, business leaders, educators, healthcare providers, and parents on children's issues identified in their communities

-• support or advocate for policies that continue to expand state funding for programming such as high‐quality public Pre‐K in Mississippi
+• Support or advocate for policies that continue to expand state funding for programming such as high‐quality public Pre‐K in Mississippi

-• serve as a facilitator and connector to build partnerships with existing non-profits or programs with established track records.
+• Serve as a facilitator and connector to build partnerships with existing non-profits or programs with established track records.
 Examples are Excel by 5, Campaign for Grade-Level Reading, Parents Campaign, Research and Education Fund, United Ways, Reach Out and Read, Mind in the Making/VROOM, Resource and Referral Centers etc.

-• implement unique early childhood programs or resources in areas with a lack thereof
+• Implement unique early childhood programs or resources in areas with a lack thereof

-• determine what programs or services are not currently in their communities but need to be accessed
+• Determine what programs or services are not currently in their communities but need to be accessed

 What is an ECC Planning Grant not intended for?

 While the individual work, resources, and infrastructures of established organizations are important to this work, this grant money should go specifically toward organizing diverse and unique coalitions working toward a common goal.
 Therefore, this grant should not be used for a single purpose or a purpose that does not involve the community in a long-term, sustainable way.
-Therefore, this grant should not be used for plans such as:
+This grant should not be used for plans such as:

 • a one-time resource drive or collection